 In 2020, the Ontario Ministry of Colleges and Universities recognized him with a Minister’s Award of Excellence for his work keeping the Laurier Brantford community connected through the One Market podcast, which he created and produced with Tarah Brookfield between 2020 and 2021.

-I recently finished writing an introductory-level textbook for Oxford University Press about news writing and reporting, which was published in early 2018.
-As part of my Wilfrid Laurier University Teaching Fellowship, I am exploring how the use of storytelling and elements of game design can increase engagement and help students better understand the connections between theory and practice.
-My other research interests include literary journalism and creative nonfiction.
+I recently published a study that examined how the use of storytelling and elements of game design can increase engagement and help students better understand the connections between theory and practice.
+My other research interests include literary journalism, journalism and media ethics and creative nonfiction.